 Coronavirus Hot Spots: Could The Mid-Atlantic And Northeast See A COVID-19 Rebound?

 For weeks the U.S. coronavirus pandemic has largely been driven by spiraling outbreaks in the South and West.
-But some forecasters say Mid-Atlantic and Northeast states could soon be in deep trouble again too.
+But some forecasters say Mid-Atlantic and Northeast states could soon be in deep trouble again, too.

 The warning comes from researchers at the PolicyLab at Children's Hospital of Philadelphia, which has built a model to provide four-week forecasts for every U.S. county.
-NPR spoke to David Rubin, PolicyLab's director, an epidemiologist and professor at University of Pennsylvania.
-Here are five takeaways.
+NPR spoke to David Rubin, PolicyLab's director, an epidemiologist and professor at the University of Pennsylvania.
+Here are five takeaways:

 The virus is marching up the East Coast